emmacieslik/CS50-/README.md

 # GAME OF THRONES SQUIRE
-## Note: Run "project.py" to begin the Game of Thrones Squire.
+## Run "project.py" to begin the program.
 ###

 The goal of this project was to test my introduction to Python skills while creating something relevant to my interests.